 Edible Okra Flowers

-OKRA FLOWER: Cousin to hibiscus, with its own beautiful flowers, okra is a multifaceted vegetable in the mallow family (Abelmoschus esculentus).
+OKRA FLOWER: Cousin to hibiscus, with its own beautiful flowers, okra is a multifaceted vegetable in the mallow family, (Malvaceae).

-The okra flower is a beautiful pale pink on the outside, pale yellow on the inside petals, with a deep burgundy interior and tiny yellow florets on the stamen.
+The beautiful okra flower has pale pink coloring on the outer part of the petals and a enchanting pale yellow on the inside petals.
+The center of the okra flower is a deep burgundy with tiny yellow florets on the stamen.

 Okra flowers are beautiful and edible!
 Add fresh to salads or steam for a nutty flavor with a hint of asparagus.